Why am I writing about how to do my job?

 - I spent less than $500 on learning resources before I got my first job in tech, and now my employer pays for whatever books, videos, courses I want.

-- If the money for the books or courses is a problem for you, contact me, I can guide you toward free resources and if you have done all those and truly need a paid course or book, I can pay for it.
+- If the money for the books or courses is a problem for you, contact me, I can guide you toward free resources and if you have done all those and truly need a paid course or book, I will seriously consider paying for it.

 Technical Skills Summary